runeandg/runeandg.github.io/README.md

 ### Projects

 #### Ongoing Projects
+Currently working on math functions for CLI, currently closed but might open repository at a later point.

 Linux
 - Industry Standard for development and deployment
   - _Widely used in Servers and Cloud environments_